 • If you are going to make the ascent (and descent) to Piquinho, the highest point in Portugal, remember all the essentials you should take with you, which we discuss in the specific section here.

-• A water bottle like one of these to always carry water with you.
-Are you on the island of waterfalls and great water!
-Take advantage of it!
-In addition, you will avoid using single-use plastic.
+• reusable water bottle like one of these to carry water with you all the time and void single-use plastic.

 Although you are on an island where most of the visitors come to hike or climb the Piquinho, when we went in June the only two sport stores on the island had absolutely nothing necessary to climb the mountain (jackets, boots, down, thermal shirts, hats, gloves, for example).
 In other words, if you visit the island in spring or summer and you have not come prepared to climb, in the store you will not find anything for winter or for climbing mountains.
 Nor for puddles, there was no way to find goggles and a snorkel.
 Go to the island with everything you need or make sure that whoever you do the climb with can lend you the material, who warns is not a traitor.